WORKING FOR A SUSTAINABLE FUTURE

 INTERNATIONAL KNOWLEDGE WITH LOCAL UNDERSTANDING

-GRG provides infrastructure and services for all forms of solid waste management in large and small economies.
+GRG provides infrastructure and services for all forms of solid, hazardous, liquid and inert waste in large and small economies.
 Given our Channel Islands heritage GRG has a particularly intimate and unique knowledge of waste management solutions for island economies.
+In the UK, GRG has become a market leader for hazardous and liquid waste, providing solutions across the UK.

 WHAT WE DO